Skip to content

 Post-compaction hooks

-When @graphorin/memory.contextEngine auto-compacts the buffer, the runtime fires every registered postCompactionHooks[i] between the trim and the next provider.stream(...) call.
+When @graphorin/memory.contextEngine auto-compacts the buffer, the runtime fires every registered postCompactionHooks[i] between the trim and the next provider.stream(...) call, then re-injects each hook's returned Context Essentials into the trimmed buffer as a trailing system message.
 Failed hooks are isolated; the harness continues with the survivors.

 Agent-step-level fan-out